 In contrast, Myrtle, aside from Gatsby, seems to be the most ambitiously in pursuit of getting more than she was given in life.
 She parlays her affair with Tom into an apartment, nice clothes, and parties, and seems to revel in her newfound status.
 But of course, she is knocked down the hardest, killed for her involvement with the Buchanans, and specifically for wrongfully assuming she had value to them.
 Considering that Gatsby did have a chance to leave New York and distance himself from the unfolding tragedy, but Myrtle was the first to be killed, you could argue the novel presents an even bleaker view of the American Dream where women are concerned.

-Even Jordan, who seems to be living out a kind of dream by playing golf and being relatively independent, is tied to her family’s money and insulated from consequences by it, making her a pretty poor representation of the dream.
-And of course, since her end game also seems to be marriage, she doesn’t push the boundaries of women’s roles as far as she might wish (read more about Jordan, the role of women in the 1920s, and marriage over at her character page).
+Even Jordan Baker, who seems to be living out a kind of dream by playing golf and being relatively independent, is tied to her family's money and insulated from consequences by it, making her a pretty poor representation of the dream.
+And of course, since her end game also seems to be marriage, she doesn't push the boundaries of women's roles as far as she might wish.

 So while the women all push the boundaries of society's expectations of them in certain ways, they either fall in line or are killed, which definitely undermines the rosy of idea that anyone, regardless of gender, can make it in America.
 The American Dream as shown in Gatsby becomes even more pessimistic through the lens of the female characters.